Our Leadership and Legislation

 - Progress made on the agency’s operational plan in accordance with The Executive Administration Act.
 The agency's programs and services that were previously provided by the Ministry of Government Relations and the Ministry of Environment.

 - Its activities in relation to Sask911, in accordance with The Emergency 911 System Act and The Executive Government Administration Act.
-The Sask911 system refers to the province-wide emergency telephone service that connects a person dialing the telephone digits 911 to emergency service providers through a public safety answering point and includes the province-wide radio communication network to
+The Sask911 system is the emergency telephone service covering the entire province.
+It links individuals dialing 9-1-1 to emergency service providers via a public safety answering point.
+Additionally, it incorporates the province-wide radio communication network, utilized by emergency service providers, commonly referred to as the PPSTN.